euske/nlcrypt/README.md

 ----------------

  * WordNet is used as a dictionary.
- * Sample texts and quotes are by Bruce Schneier.
+ * Sample texts are taken from Bruce Schneier's quotes.